beartype/beartype/README.rst

    # Combine multiple validators with as many "&", "|", and "~" operators as
    # you can possibly stuff into a module that your coworkers can stomach.
    # (They will thank you later.
-Possibly much, much later.)
+Possibly much later.)
    @beartype
    def strip_lengthy_or_quoted_sentence(
        text: Annotated[str, IsLengthy | (IsSentence & ~IsQuoted)]]) -> str: